onwongjan2002/CKA-Certification-Course-2025/Day 29/README.md

 ## **Understanding Jobs and CronJobs in Kubernetes**

 While Deployments are used for running long-running applications or services, sometimes you need to run **one-off tasks** — tasks that **start, complete, and exit**.
 This is where **Jobs** and **CronJobs** come into the picture.

+> **Note:**
+> Jobs and CronJobs are **not part of the CKA exam curriculum**, but knowing about them provides a broader understanding of Kubernetes controllers and prepares you better for real-world production environments.

 ---